one-draw-two/outs-app/README.md

 - Wip: Temporary RoundGoalCount submission component also added: 493.3kb
 - Feat: Added bet to the challenge screens and refactored routing: 492.69kb
 - Feat: usePopulatedRF now in PSQueries and mid page: 492.83kb
+- Feat: Offline authentication enabled with @capacitor/preferences API (doesnt expire and not tested yet): 493.9kb